front cover of Macau and the Casino Complex

 Rutgers University Press, 2016

-The Methamphetamine Industry in America describes the reality that this industry is a social phenomenon connecting local, national, and international communities and markets.
+The Methamphetamine Industry in America describes the reality that the methamphetamine industry is a social phenomenon connecting local, national, and international communities and markets.
 The book details the results of a groundbreaking three-stage study, part of a joint initiative of the National Institute on Drug Abuse and the National Institute of Justice, in which police agencies across the United States were surveyed and their responses used to identify likely areas of study.
 The authors then visited these areas to observe and interview local participants, from users and dealers to law enforcement officers and clinical treatment workers.

 [more]